recprog/Frank/README.md

 	</ul>

 ####Install Alternative PHP Cache (APC)
-[APC](http://php.net/manual/en/book.apc.php) will provide significan performance increases if used correctly.
+[APC](http://php.net/manual/en/book.apc.php) will provide significant performance increases if used correctly.
 There are plenty of guides for installing APC on [Google](https://www.google.com/search?q=Install+Alternative+PHP+Cache&aq=f&oq=Install+Alternative+PHP+Cache&aqs=chrome.0.57j0l3j62l2.1033&sugexp=chrome,mod=6&sourceid=chrome&ie=UTF-8#hl=en&tbo=d&sclient=psy-ab&q=Install+APC+for+PHP&oq=Install+APC+for+PHP&gs_l=serp.3..0l3j0i30.11068.14252.0.14581.16.11.5.0.0.0.200.1813.0j10j1.11.0.les%3Bepsugrpq1high.1.0.0...1.1.cOdurfjGwd0&pbx=1&bav=on.2,or.r_gc.r_pw.r_cp.r_qf.&fp=1ad8c242e1bf948a&bpcl=39967673&biw=1436&bih=783).

 ####Install W3 Total Cache (W3TC)
 [W3TC](http://wordpress.org/extend/plugins/w3-total-cache/) is the easiest way to take full advantage of APC.
 W3TC has a wide range of features, but if you build your theme correctly,

 #####W3 Total Cache Tips
 * Manually combine and minify your CSS/JS files.
 Relying on W3 Total Cache for this process will require extra CPU cycles.
 * W3TC offers the option to connect to content delivery networks (CDNs).
-CDNs are great, but if you keep your site small, they become unnecessesary.
+CDNs are great, but if you keep your site small, they become unnecessary.
 If your site is getting serious traffic or contains a large amount of images or video, a CDN may make sense, but for the rest of you, save your time and money.

 <a name="browser-compatibility"></a>
 ##Browser Compatibility